blakeblackshear/frigate/docs/docs/configuration/object_detectors.md

   - `core_mask: 0b011` use core0 and core1.
   - `core_mask: 0b110` use core1 and core2. **This does not** work, since core0 is disabled.
 - **yolov8_rknn_model** see section below.
-- **min_score** sets the minimal detection confidence.
-Should have the same value as min_score in the object block.
-See also [Reducing false positives](/guides/false_positives.md).
-- **nms_thresh** is the IoU threshold for Non-maximum Suppression (NMS).
-Enable "bounding boxes" in the debug viewer.
-  - *Decrease* if two overlapping objects (for example one person in front of another) are detected as one object.
-  - *Increase* if there are multiple boxes around one object.

 ### Choosing a model